7 Classification of Cotton Fibre in Details

 Relationship of micronaire readings to market value

 vii.
-Classification of cotton Fibre on the basis of Trade Name:
+Types of Cotton Fibre on the basis of Trade Name:

 1. Blue cotton: Maximum White cotton.